 Anything that is on your coffee table is within easy reach of a young child.
 Hot beverages can be spilled and scald your child.
 And remote controls?
-Lets just say from personal a young babies saliva can quickly stop your remote from functioning.
-It’s not fun having to walk to you TV every time you want to change the channel.
+Let’s just say from personal experience a young baby’s saliva can quickly stop your remote from functioning.
+It’s not fun having to walk to your TV every time you want to change the channel.

 Long story short, if you don’t want your baby to play with it, don’t put it on the coffee table.

 I touched on this in the redecorating section of this article.
 Most babies will pull and push as they experiment with household objects or simply use them to sturdy themselves.